-The Weiser Center for Emerging Democracies (WCED) seeks proposals for faculty-led research projects that address themes related to democracy, broadly understood.
+The Weiser Center for Emerging Democracies (WCED) seeks proposals for faculty-led research projects that address themes related to authoritarianism and democracy, broadly understood.
 All Michigan faculty are eligible to apply.

 The grants support both individual and collaborative faculty research.
 Proposals may include travel to research sites, bringing international collaborators to the University of Michigan, initiating workshops (such as hosting a workshop to receive peer feedback on an advanced book project), or travel to devise research partnerships with academic institutions or NGOs.
 Funds may also be requested for pilot projects or to supplement existing projects.

 Proposals should include:

 - A WCED Faculty Grant Request Form;

 - A short CV for each principal organizer/participant;

 - A research proposal no longer than 1,000 words; and